AndreasMadsen/startpoint/README.md

 ## Documentation

-`startpoint` is a `ReadStream` there converts a buffer to a stream, it also emits an error if that was passed to it.
+`startpoint` is a `ReadStream` there converts a buffer or array of objects intro a stream, it also emits an error if that was passed to it.

 ```JavaScript
   var fs = require('fs';